davidkdickson/davidkdickson.github.io/_posts/2015-12-10-compass-re-architecture.md

 It is now 6 months from our re-architecture and I wanted to discuss the outcomes from our move.

 ## MongoDB to PostgreSQL
 The problem we were finding with Mongo was that our data model was becoming a bit of a mess.
-As a reporting/benchmarking tool it is fundamental that Compass maintains a sound and consistent database.
+As a reporting and benchmarking tool it is fundamental that Compass maintains a sound and consistent database.
 One of the fundamental features of MongoDB (schema less storage) was proving to be a significant pain point.

 Having our storage engine define our schema has certainly been a positive decision.
 We often run algorithms over very flat data structures, as a result we found a relational data model actually mapped effectively to our problem space.
 Although there are certainly domains where persisting documents can increase productivity, this simply wasn't the case for us.